Spying on turtles in the name of conservation

 As a group, turtles are the most imperiled vertebrates on earth.
 More than 80 percent of species are already extinct or threatened with extinction.
 The Wood Turtle is especially at risk, and is experiencing widespread decline throughout much of its range.
 The species is currently listed as a Species of Special Concern in Maine, and as a Priority 1 Species of Greatest Conservation Need in Maine’s Wildlife Action Plan.
 But data on Wood Turtles remains sparse, making Unity College’s study a much-needed attempt to fill in some of the gaps.
 The project will hopefully help scientists understand how Wood Turtle habitat use and movement patterns may be influenced by things like agriculture, road construction, and development.

 “This project, through close collaboration between students, faculty and MDIFW biologists, helps fulfill the mission of the College, while simultaneously empowering students through invaluable experiences on a local, yet globally-relevant conservation project,” Unity College President Dr. Melik Peter Khoury said.
-“Participation in the project through internships, work study, and volunteering through the campus herpetology club, helps students transition smoothly into graduate programs and further their career goals as biologists or conservation practitioners.”
+“Participation in the project through internships, work-study, and volunteering through the campus herpetology club, helps students transition smoothly into graduate programs and further their career goals as biologists or conservation practitioners.”

 Each turtle found is tracked with a number, using the same system as the state of Maine because ultimately all of the gathered data goes on to Maine Inland Fisheries and Wildlife.
 Besides their numbers, most turtles are also given informal names.
-“Shredder” came about after one turtle kicked so much during his transmitter glueing that he shredded the latex gloves of his handler.
+“Shredder” came about after one turtle kicked so much during his transmitter gluing that he shredded the latex gloves of his handler.
 Another turtle unexpectedly turned up a solid half mile from his usual haunts one day and gained the name “Roman” for his efforts.
 “Gotham” got his name for his piercing yellow eyes and dark shell, bringing to mind an image of “the dark knight” for some students.

-Dr. Chatfield has watched many of his undergraduates become increasingly interested in the project over three years of study, seeing its influence on their career paths, skillsets and sense of responsibility.
+Dr. Chatfield has watched many of his undergraduates become increasingly interested in the project over three years of study, seeing its influence on their career paths, skillsets, and sense of responsibility.
 He said he leans on Greg in particular in a way generally reserved in academia for graduate students.
 He couldn’t be prouder of all the progress he’s seen.